malfple/minecraft-gcp/README.md

 5. crontab file in `crontab.txt`, make sure to adjust the USER's home folder.
 You can choose to only use the lines you need.
 6. Copy scripts.
 Always copy them to `/etc/init.d/<script_name>` and run `sudo chmod 755 /etc/init.d/<script_name>`:
 	1. startup script in `startup.sh`.
 It is triggered every reboot from crontab.
 This script contains the startup parameters, so feel free to adjust it based on the available resources.
 	2. auto-shutdown script in `autoshutdown.sh`.
 It is triggered every 15 mins from crontab.
 The interval of 15 mins can always be changed to any interval as long as it is supported by cron.
+Don't forget to adjust the SERVICE and USER variables.

 ## Operations